Activity & Learning Resources

 Virtual Museum Exhibit

 From Tides to Tins: Salmon Canning in B.C. is the Cannery’s Virtual Museum of Canada online exhibit, featuring an interactive map and timeline to explore and learn about the 220+ canneries that have existed along the coastline of British Columbia.
 Illustrated by hundreds of archival photographs, see how world events and technological changes impacted Canada’s west coast canning industry.
+Teacher’s Resources for this exhibit can be found here.

 Produced by the Gulf of Georgia Cannery Society, Ebb & Flow: Turning Points in West Coast Fishing History explores key milestones in the commercial fishing industry on Canada’s west coast.
 This 25-minute documentary-style film explores how immigration, global conflicts, economic change, social movements, and technological progress have all affected the fishery’s evolution.
 The film may also be viewed on site at the Gulf of Georgia Cannery National Historic Site, and is available subtitled in Chinese and Japanese (on site, by request).